theHabesa1/Shama-ltd/README.md

 ## License

-This project is licensed under the shama site - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Artistic license 2.0 - see the [LICENSE.md](LICENSE.md) file for details.